Ordering repeat prescriptions

 Online Requests

-- using our Online System powered by Accurx.
-Online messages will be read by a member of the team within 2 working days and can be sent at anytime 24hours a day and 7 days a week.
+- Online messages will be read by a member of the team within 1 working day and can be sent at anytime 24hours a day and 7 days a week.
+The prescription request will be dealt with within 1 working day.
+Any messages sent after 2pm each afternoon may not be answered until the next working day.
+Messages sent on a Friday after 2pm may not be answered until the following Monday.

 These accounts show you all your repeat medicine and dosage and you can choose the ones you need.